 Additionally, elbow arthroscopy (key-hole) offers the ability to look inside the elbow joint and treat other associated conditions, which is not possible with open surgical release.

-Most importantly, in open surgery multiple tendons are released, whereas arthroscopy allows Dr McLean to only release the tendon that’s affected by Tennis Elbow.
-This allows for less weakness post op, and faster return to sports.
+Most importantly, in open surgery, multiple tendons are released, whereas arthroscopy allows Dr McLean to only release the tendon that’s affected by Tennis Elbow.
+This allows for less weakness post-op and a faster return to sports.

 The prognosis for elbow arthroscopy is excellent.
 Influencing factors that may affect your individual road to recovery include the severity of the injury, the surgery performed, your recovery from surgery, and your adherence to your post-op care recommendations.

 What Happens During Tennis Elbow Release?

 Elbow arthroscopy is performed under general anaesthetic at one of Dr McLean’s hospital partners in South Australia.

 During the procedure, Dr McLean will make a few small incisions to approach your elbow joint.
 He will then insert a small specialised instrument with a camera lens into the joint.
 The camera displays footage of inside your elbow on a nearby screen, which allows Dr McLean to see what’s going on inside the joint without needing to open you right up.

 After evaluating the location of the injury, Dr McLean inserts a few more small instruments through 2 or 3 small additional incisions near your elbow.
 A sterile liquid is also flushed into the area to enhance the clarity of the area and restrict any bleeding.
 This allows Dr McLean to evaluate the joint and direct his instruments to fix the problem.
 Tissue is either repaired or removed depending on the pathology and what Dr McLean determines to be the best course of action.
 Any loose cartilage or bone spurs are also removed.

 At the end of the procedure, the instruments are carefully removed, and the incisions are stitched up.
 A sterile dressing is applied, and you’re off to the recovery room.
-The procedure itself takes about 30-45 minutes, but you should expect to be in hospital for the day.
+The procedure itself takes about 30-45 minutes, but you should expect to be in the hospital for the day.